cksystemsteaching/selfie/theses/README.md

 # Bachelor Theses on Selfie

+## Visualizing BTOR2 Models by Markus Diller, University of Salzburg, Austria, 2022 ([PDF](https://github.com/cksystemsteaching/selfie/blob/main/theses/bachelor_thesis_diller.pdf), [Repository](https://github.com/cksystemsgroup/beator-visualizer))

+The process of bounded model checking is very helpful in finding edge cases for invalid program inputs.
+To be able to do this, a format representing the model is necessary.
+Unfortunately, the model file itself does not provide any information about metrics or quality of a model.
+Its only purpose is to serve as an input to a model checker.
+In this thesis a tool called `beatle` for a subset of the BTOR2 modeling language is described.
+It helps to alleviate the aforementioned limitations of a standalone model file by visually displaying relevant information in the browser.

 ## RISC-U Binary Optimization for Selfie by David Pape, University of Salzburg, Austria, 2021 ([PDF](https://github.com/cksystemsteaching/selfie/releases/download/bachelor_thesis_pape/bachelor_thesis_pape.pdf), [Release](https://github.com/cksystemsteaching/selfie/releases/tag/bachelor_thesis_pape))

 Optimizers are part of any modern compiler, and their practical importance in writing performant code cannot be understated.
 Still, they introduce major complexity, and its complement: bugs.
 In this work, we present a binary optimizer for RISC-U, a small subset of RISC-V and the target architecture of selfies[@selfie] educational compiler.
 To address the complexity issue, our optimizer is structured as a standalone binary, keeping the compiler simple.
 Since this comes at the cost of compile-time information, a binary analyzer is a prerequisite.
 With it, our optimizer is able to remove redundant instructions and apply several peephole optimizations, leading to a roughly five percent speedup.